WHY REFERENCE?

 It is important to clarify with your teacher whether they would like a Reference List or a Bibliography.

-Below is a brief outline the structure of commonly used texts in the Bibliography/List of References within the Harvard Anglia Style:
+Below is a brief outline the structure of commonly used texts in the Bibliography/List of References within the APA Style:

 BIBLIOGRAPHY EXAMPLES: